MuammarGaddafi/beginner-intermediate-projects/OOP/lesson.md

 - anything (attributes) defined out of the init method, is called class attribute which would be given to any object created from that class directly (and class attributes should have assigned values)

+When you want to access class attributes, like for example we have a class attribute called number of objects that is a value that increment every time we create an object of the class, you access it through the class name : calss.number_of_objects, and you can also access it through any object of the class and would show the same value whatever is the object, but for more clarity its better to access it with the class name